 9. Post Trial

-Sometimes your case is not over even if a jury gave a verdict in your favor.
-The defense could appeal the case and ask a higher (appellate) court to reconsider the verdict.
+Sometimes your case is not over, even if a jury gave a verdict in your favor.
+The defense could appeal the case and ask a higher (appellate) court to reconsider the ruling.
 If an appeal is not brought, it can still take some time to distribute the monetary award.
 Before you get paid, your lawyer is required to first pay any companies that have a legal claim to some of the money, known as a lien, out of a special escrow account.
-After that, your attorney simply writes you a check and the money is yours to keep.
+After that, your attorney writes you a check, and the money is yours to keep.
 Your personal injury lawsuit is now over.

-The lawsuit process is complex, with many twists and turns, each requiring expert decision-making skills on the part of an attorney.
-Be sure your personal injury attorney has expertise in cases like yours and a proven track record of success.
+The personal injury recovery process is complex.
+Be sure your personal injury attorney has hands-on experience handling cases like yours and a proven track record of success.
 And since your lawsuit may last for months to years, make sure you have a good rapport with your attorney.
-Remember, you have only one opportunity to get the compensation you deserve for your injuries or loss, and having the right attorney on your side can mean the difference between winning and losing your lawsuit.
+Remember, you have only one opportunity to get the compensation you deserve for your injuries or losses and having the right attorney on your side can mean the difference between winning and losing your lawsuit.
 Choose yours wisely.